Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Conclusion

 We have derived a strict isomorphism between a minimalist, two-dimensional chiral active matter model, and resistively shunted junction theory, by recovering the Adler equation in the model's dynamics (Eq.~\ref{eq:adler}).
 We subsequently followed the formalism developed by Ref.~\cite{danner_injection_2021} for individual disordered Josephson junctions, thereby demonstrating that the system is governed by a tilted washboard potential.
 A thermodynamic transition separates resistive `running' agents from the `trapped' population, the latter of which explicitly sustain an information supercurrent.

 By extending the model to three dimensions, we recovered the Landau-Lifshitz-Gilbert equation for an overdamped spintronic fluid.
 The information supercurrents that we have predicted and described in empirical terms transmit phase gradients across the chiral flock, sustaining Goldstone modes from the precession around the mean field of the 3D active bath.
-The resulting spin waves advect phase gradients, providing inertia to the inviscid Euler turbulence of the Onsager dipole.
-The ``phantom inertia'' discovered in Ref.~\cite{ivarsen_onsager_2025-1}, $\lambda= R^2$, is therefore physically identified as the precession stiffness of the order parameter in three dimensions.
+The resulting spin waves advect phase gradients, providing inertia to the inviscid-like shallow water dynamics.
+The ``phantom inertia'' discovered in Ref.~\cite{ivarsen_onsager_2025-1}, $\lambda= R^2$, therefore likely stems from the precession stiffness of the order parameter in three dimensions.

-If substantiated in future studies, the transition to active chiral turbulence must be considered the emergence of a topological quasiparticle gas, where macroscopic Onsager dipoles, in turn bound states of phase singularities, acquire effective inertia from the Goldstone modes (azimuthal precession) of the underlying broken symmetry.
+If substantiated in future studies, the transition to active chiral turbulence may be considered the emergence of a topological quasiparticle gas, where bound states of phase singularities acquire effective inertia from the Goldstone modes (azimuthal precession) of the underlying broken symmetry.